mohammedzamakhan/toddmotto.github.io/_posts/2016-03-19-component-events-event-emitter-output-angular-2.md

 So what's happening here?
 We've created a `change` property, and bound a new instance of `EventEmitter` to it - what next?

-Much like the Angular 1.x example I showed at the beginning, we can simply call our `this.change` method - however because it references an instance of `EventEmitter`, we have to call `.emit()` to emit an event to the parent:
+Much like the AngularJS example I showed at the beginning, we can simply call our `this.change` method - however because it references an instance of `EventEmitter`, we have to call `.emit()` to emit an event to the parent:

 ```js
 @Component({...})
 export class CounterComponent {

   @Input()
   count: number = 0;

   @Output()
   change: EventEmitter<number> = new EventEmitter<number>();

   increment() {
     this.count++;
     this.change.emit(this.count);
   }

   decrement() {
     this.count--;
     this.change.emit(this.count);
   }

 }
 ```